irukoa/Floquet/README.md

 # Build

 An automated build is available for [Fortran Package Manager](https://fpm.fortran-lang.org/) users.
 This is the recommended way to build and use Floquet in your projects.
-You can add Floquet to your project dependencies by adding
+You can add Floquet to your project dependencies by including

 ```
 [dependencies]
 Floquet = { git="https://github.com/irukoa/Floquet.git" }
 ```
-to the `fpm.toml` file.
+in the `fpm.toml` file.

 The repository can be downloaded by running
 ```